Nickel Plate Road 765: Second excursion service

 The 2015 schedule for No. 765 consisted of: July 18–19: Fort Wayne, Indiana, to Lafayette, Indiana, on the route of the old Wabash Cannonball.
 On the weekend of July 25–26, the Berkshire hauled excursions from Youngstown, Ohio, to Ashtabula, Ohio.
 On the weekend of August 1–2, it traveled on the former Erie Railroad from Buffalo, New York, to Corning, New York; the highlight of the trip was the run over the Portage Viaduct at Letchworth State Park.
-On the weekend of August 22–23, No. 765 ran from Allentown, Pennsylvania, to Pittston, Pennsylvania.
-While in Scranton, Pennsylvania, in August–September for Steamtown National Historic Site's RailFest 2015, the locomotive was housed in the roundhouse alongside Nickel Plate Road 759.
+On the weekend of August 22–23, No. 765 ran the Lehigh Gorge Special excursion from Allentown, Pennsylvania, to Pittston, Pennsylvania, via Jim Thorpe, Pennsylvania on Reading and Northern rails.
+While in Jim Thorpe, it met Reading and Northern 425, which was hauling regular passenger excursions for the Lehigh Gorge Scenic Railway.
+While in Scranton, Pennsylvania, in August–September for Steamtown National Historic Site's Railfest 2015, the locomotive was housed in the roundhouse alongside Nickel Plate Road 759.

-Between 2016 and 2018, the FWRHS teamed up with Metra, Chicago's commuter rail system, to pull excursions; the 765 pulled excursions between the North Glenview station, on Metra's Milwaukee District / North Line, and Janesville, Wisconsin, with the train being called the Varsity in June 2016.
+Between 2016 and 2018, the Fort Wayne Railroad Historical Society teamed up with Metra, Chicago's commuter rail system, to pull excursions; No. 765 pulled excursions between The Glen/North Glenview station, on Metra's Milwaukee District North Line, and Janesville, Wisconsin, with the train being called the Varsity in June 2016.
 (Note: There were originally plans for an excursion from Chicago's Union Station to Galesburg, Illinois, in partnership with Amtrak, as the Galesburg Zephyr.
 However, this was eventually canceled due to low ticket sales.)
-At that time in August, No. 765 regained its original mars light.
-In 2017 and 2018, No. 765 pulled the Joliet Rocket over Metra's Rock Island District between Chicago and Joliet, with music and food being provided for passengers at Chicago's LaSalle Street Station, which was originally the Chicago terminus for the NKP.
-In 2020, No. 765 was unable to pull any excursions due to the COVID-19 pandemic and was only steamed up on the weekend of October 2-4th, 2020.
+At that time in August, No. 765 regained its original Mars light.
+In 2017 and 2018, No. 765 pulled the Joliet Rocket over Metra's Rock Island District between Chicago and Joliet, with music and food being provided for passengers at Chicago's LaSalle Street Station, which was originally the Chicago terminus for the Nickel Plate Road.
+In 2020, No. 765 was unable to pull any excursions due to the COVID-19 pandemic and was only steamed up on the weekend of October 2–4, 2020.